Nexmo/nexmo-developer/README.md

 git checkout -b your-branch-name
 ```

-Locate the file containing the content you wish to update and open it in your preferred editor (i.e. Visual Studio Code).
+Locate the file containing the content you wish to update in `_documentation/en` and open it in your preferred editor (i.e. Visual Studio Code).
+Note: The URL on the documentation site translates to the file path in `_documentation/en`.

 Make and save the necessary updates in the file.